francisGolden/basic-unit-test-training-project/README.md

 4. Decide: would tests for those branches catch real bugs?

 My comments:
-- the branch if (age > MAX_REASONABLE_AGE) is not tested and by testing it we could catch real bugs.
+- the branch if (age > MAX_REASONABLE_AGE) in AnimalValidator is not tested and by testing it we could catch real bugs.
 -

 ## Dependencies